kindanotright/CSCE156-Lab05/readme.md

 * Test your programs using the provided JUnit test suite(s).
 Fix any errors and completely debug your programs.
-* Submit the following source files through webhandin:
+* Submit the following source files:
   * `Employee.java`
   * `Supplier.java`
   * `HourlyEmployee.java`